gb2412/freddie-mac-elt-viz/README.md

 Although these data are an excellent resource for credit risk modelling and analytics, there are three main challenges that make them cumbersome to use:
 1. Data are not published on a precise [calendar](https://www.freddiemac.com/fmac-resources/research/pdf/release_notes.pdf).
 2. There are no APIs or database to query, the only way to access the data is to log on to the [website](https://freddiemac.embs.com/FLoan/secure/login.php?pagename=downloadQ) and download it as zipped folders of text files.
 Each year quarter (e.g. 2015Q1) corresponds to a folder containing a file of origination data for the mortgages purchased in that quarter and a file of performance data for the same mortgages.
 The performance file is updated with each data release.
-3. With each release, FM may publish corrections and updates to the historical data in the dataset without specifying which records have been changed.
+3. With each release, FM may publish corrections and updates to the historical data in the dataset without specifying which records have been affected.

 In this project, I addressed each of these challenges to make the interaction with the dataset more seamless.